Easy Ayurveda Video Classes

 Hearing and vision loss

-As memory and confidence booster ahead of exams.
+As a memory and confidence booster ahead of exams.

 Tinnitus, neuropathy – Brahmi is a very good nerve tonic.

-Anti oxidant and DNA damage prevention activities of Brahmi were studied in Biochemistry & Nutrition Discipline, Defence Food Research Laboratory, Siddarthanagar, Mysore, India.
-The study found out that highest polyphenol content was found in methanol extract followed by water extract.
-This clearly indicates the Brahmi is a very rich in anti oxidants (related)
+Antioxidant and DNA damage prevention activities of Brahmi were studied in Biochemistry & Nutrition Discipline, Defence Food Research Laboratory, Siddarthanagar, Mysore, India.
+The study found that the highest polyphenol content was found in methanol extract followed by water extract.
+This clearly indicates the Brahmi is a very rich in antioxidants (related)

 Bramhi for Obsessive Compulsive Disorder –